-Margaret (Meg) Fromuth MFT (Therapist & Web Development Support)
+Margaret (Meg) Fromuth, LMFT (Therapist & Web Development Support)

-Margaret (Meg) Fromuth, MFT (she/her/hers) is a graduate of Thomas Jefferson University where she studied Couples and Family Therapy in the Department of Counseling and Behavioral Health.
+Margaret (Meg) Fromuth, LMFT (she/her/hers) is a graduate of Thomas Jefferson University where she studied Couples and Family Therapy in the Department of Counseling and Behavioral Health.
 While at school, she specialized in systemic sex therapy.
-She is currently working on achieving her license as a Marriage and Family Therapist through her work at The Center for Growth and Sex Therapy in Philadelphia.
+Margaret has her license as a Marriage and Family Therapist in the state of Pennsylvania.

 Prior to joining the Center for Growth, Margaret worked as an intern therapist at Council for Relationships in which she supported individuals, couples, families, and community members working through various personal and relationship challenges and difficulties.
 Margaret provided comprehensive therapy services to clients, by identifying their goals and needs, uncovering techniques and ideas to encourage communication and reflection, and connecting with each client to establish trusting relationships.